 The non-GAAP financial measures presented in this Information Statement are supplemental measures of our performance and our liquidity that we believe help investors understand our financial condition and operating results and assess our future prospects.
 We believe that presenting these non-GAAP financial measures, in addition to the corresponding U.S. GAAP financial measures, are important supplemental measures that exclude non-cash or other items that may not be indicative of or are unrelated to our core operating results and the overall health of our company.
 We believe that these non-GAAP financial measures provide investors greater transparency to the information used by management for its operational decision-making and allows investors to see our results "through the eyes of management."
-We further believe that providing this information assists our investors in understanding our operating performance and the methodology used by management to evaluate and measures provide a baseline for analyzing trends in our underlying businesses and can be used by management as one basis for financial, operational, and planning decisions.
+We further believe that providing this information assists our investors in understanding our operating performance and the methodology used by management to evaluate and measure such performance.
+When read in conjunction with our U.S. GAAP results, these non-GAAP financial measures provide a baseline for analyzing trends in our underlying businesses and can be used by management as one basis for financial, operational, and planning decisions.
 Finally, these measures are often used by analysts and other interested parties to evaluate companies in our industry.